 The University sells condominium units to certain faculty and staff.
 The sales terms include restrictions on the buyers' eligibility and include a resale price based on a defined index that is not controlled by the University.
 The University has a right of first refusal to purchase the units when offered for sale by the owner.
 The University has historically exercised this right and then subsequently sold the units within a short period of time.
-For years ended July 31, 2021 and 2020, the University sold eight and one units with associated sales values of \$6.0 million and \$790,000, respectively.
-Should all 121 of the units be available for purchase at July 31, 2021 and 2020, and the University elected to exercise its right of first refusal on all of the units, the total value associated with these transactions would be \$81.0 million and \$76.1 million, respectively.
+For the years ended July 31, 2022 and 2021, the University sold three and eight units with associated sales values of \$2.7 million and \$6.0 million, respectively.
+Should all 121 of the units be available for purchase at July 31, 2022 and 2021, and the University elected to exercise its right of first refusal on all of the units, the total value associated with these transactions would be \$84.9 million and \$81.0 million, respectively.

-At both July 31, 2021 and 2020, the University held legal title to 20 units with a value of \$13.5 million and \$14.5 million, respectively.
+At July 31, 2022 and 2021, the University held legal title to 25 and 20 units with a value of \$17.1 million and \$13.5 million, respectively.